Lending on Trust Deed Investments

 Do not lend if you do not like the property.
-When you get a bad feeling about this, it’s your Guardian Angel talking to you.
+When you feel wrong about this, it’s your Guardian Angel talking to you.
 Listen to the Angel and don’t do the deal.

-Do not lend to bad people?
+Do not lend to bad people.
 What are bad people?
 The best indication of the quality of the borrower is found in the credit report.
 Get one and read it.
-But what is bad?
+But what is wrong?
 Look at the report and see what is causing the low score.
 A foreclosure on the record can be scary, but the borrower may be starting to improve.
-When you are looking at the investment, more weight is placed on the Loan to the value and condition of the property.
-And with a good LTV ratio, you should be adequately protected, but you need to go beyond the credit report.
-Try to evaluate the ‘moral fiber’ of the borrower.
-Foreclosure is bad, but are there other items on the report?
-Did they try to resolve the credit issue or did they ‘skip and run’?
+When looking at the investment, more weight is placed on the Loan to the value and condition of the property.
+And with a good LTV ratio, you should be adequately protected, but you must go beyond the credit report.
+Try to evaluate the ‘moral fiber' of the borrower.
+Foreclosure is terrible, but are there other items on the report?
+Did they try to resolve the credit issue, or did they ‘skip and run’?
 Who did they burn?
-A foreclosure or short sale is common but skipping out on credit cards not paying Pizza Hut for a bad check, or not paying a $25 phone bill, is an indication of someone who really does not care and will not care about you.
+A foreclosure or short sale is typical but skipping out on credit cards, not paying Pizza Hut for a bad check, or not paying a $25 phone bill indicates someone who does not care and will not care about you.
 Do not lend to low ‘moral fiber’ people.

 Do not lend unless you Google their name.
-You will be surprised as to what you find.
+You will be surprised by what you find.

 Do not lend to relatives or friends.
 Do not do it.

-Don’t lend unless you are certain that the combined total of all real estate Loan proceeds plus any other financing or and other money being released to the buyer in this transaction does not exceed what you would be willing to pay for that property EXACTLY AS IT SITS TODAY??
+Don’t lend unless you are sure that the combined total of all real estate Loan proceeds plus any other financing or any other money being released to the buyer in this transaction does not exceed what you would be willing to pay for that property EXACTLY AS IT SITS TODAY??

 Do not lend on Future Value.
 The future may not come as you expect it.
 Only lend on current value, not someone’s future dream.
-What will your equity position be if no improvements are never made to the property?
+What will your equity position be if no improvements are made to the property?
 What is value?
 It is the value of the property?
 The value of the property is its current value as it stands NOW.
 Do not be sold on the future improved value.
 Only lend on what is -- not what will.
-Borrowers will say for example that when the home is completed the value is $500,000 based on an LTV ratio of 60% so you can lend $300,000.
-However, as the home stands today, its current value is $100,000.
+Borrowers will say that when the home is completed, the value is $500,000 based on an LTV ratio of 60%, so you can lend $300,000.
+However, as the house stands today, its value is $100,000.

 Do not lend on future value.
 Never lend on a promise to do something.
-Remember it’s our money you are lending, and you always must consider the worst-case scenario from the borrower.
-You must be prepared to foreclose and take the assets back to protect your investment.
+Remember, it’s the money you are lending, and you must always consider the borrower's worst-case scenario.
+You must be prepared to foreclose and return the assets to protect your investment.
 You need enough cash reserves to complete the foreclosure and resell the property.

 You need to consider the following points if you are the lender of a Deed of Trust.

-- Is the Deed of Trust that you are considering being brokered by an experienced, licensed, and reputable investment broker?
+- Is the Deed of Trust that you consider being brokered by an experienced, licensed, and reputable investment broker?
 What type of protection is being offered for your investment?
-As a condition of funding this loan are you receiving the maximum title insurance available to you?
+To fund this loan, are you receiving the maximum title insurance available?

 - You will need a title policy from the title company for the loan.
 This is called an ALTA Lender Title Policy.
-It has an insurance policy provided by the title company ensuring that the title is as stated and that there are no other liens or attachments to the property.
-It looks for defects in the title such as mechanics liens and other items.
+It has an insurance policy provided by the title company, ensuring that the title is as stated and that there are no other liens or attachments to the property.
+It looks for defects in the title, such as mechanics liens and other items.
 You need to read this document.
-Take time to read and familiarize yourself with each item contained in the prelim (preliminary title report) issued by the title company after escrow is opened.
-Even though the loan is very well secured and the thought of taking back a $200K home for $100K might even appeal to you, many investors like to read the prelim to become familiar with the properties easements, assessments, mineral rights.
-Also, always obtain the maximum title insurance coverage update available any time you rewrite, extend, alter, modify, or make any change to any note and Deed of Trust.
+Take time to read and familiarize yourself with each item in the prelim (preliminary title report) issued by the title company after opening escrow.
+Even though the loan is very well secured and the thought of taking back a $200K home for $100K might appeal to you, many investors like to read the prelim to become familiar with the property's easements, assessments, and mineral rights.
+Also, always obtain the maximum title insurance coverage update available whenever you rewrite, extend, alter, modify, or change any note and Deed of Trust.

-- You need to see the homeowner’s policy insurance, covering fire, damage, and liabilities.
+- You need to see the homeowner’s insurance covering fire, damage, and liabilities.
 Make sure that you are the additional insured on the title policy.
-BUT there is one thing that you must really look at when you examine the policy.
+But there is one thing that you must look at when you examine the policy.
 Most standard insurance policies only cover the property for 30 days if the property goes vacant.
-If the borrower is in the process of fixing and repairing and the home will be vacant for more than 30 days, the policy will not cover any loss after day 30.
+If the borrower is in the process of fixing and repairing and the home will be empty for more than 30 days, the policy will not cover any loss after day 30.
 Make sure that the policy covers the property when the property is vacant.
-Require they purchase and prepayment of 12 months fire insurance premium paid in full at the close of escrow.
-Coverage could be canceled if you allow the borrower to write a check for it outside escrow and his check bounces!
+Require they purchase and prepay 12 months of the fire insurance premium paid in full at the close of escrow.
+Coverage could be canceled if you allow the borrower to write a check for it outside escrow, and his check bounces!

-- Are you certain that this Deed of Trust investment will NOT exceed more than 10 or 20% of your total investment portfolio?
+- Are you sure this Deed of Trust investment will NOT exceed more than 10 or 20% of your total investment portfolio?

 - Are you confident that you have committed to the shortest possible loan term?
 Deeds of Trust terms vary from 6 months to up to 30 years.
 Are you comfortable holding on to the investment for the term of the Deed of Trust?
-If you must sell and get out, you may have a hard time finding a buyer and possibly selling at a loss.
-Make sure that you are comfortable with the term of the Deed of Trust.
-Investors who wanted to fund a loan for 10-15 even 20 years and under certain circumstances you may find your note quite expensive to liquidate if an emergency were to arise.
+If you must sell and get out, you may have difficulty finding a buyer and possibly selling at a loss.
+Make sure you are comfortable with the term of the Deed of Trust.
+Investors who want to fund a loan for 10-15, even 20 years, and under certain circumstances may find your note quite expensive to liquidate if an emergency arises.
 Most of our investors have found funding Loans for 1-2 or 3 years seem to work best.

 - Become familiar with the steps necessary to tell the servicing company to file a notice of default if the borrower becomes delinquent in his payments.
 It does not happen very often.
 Occasionally borrowers will file a bankruptcy to stall for additional time.
 Learn the process of foreclosure.

-- Never make any loan extensions, additional advances, modifications, or other changes of any kind no matter how small to an existing real estate loan without first obtaining written approval from any junior lien holders of record.
-Change the terms of your note can move you to the second position, a bad place to be if you were in 1st position.
+- Never make any loan extensions, additional advances, modifications, or other changes of any kind, no matter how small to an existing real estate loan, without first obtaining written approval from any junior lien holders of record.
+Changing the terms of your note can move you to the second position, a wrong place to be if you were in 1st position.

-What about the Property You must take a look at the property you are considering investing in for any adverse conditions that might affect the property and that might not be of record or that can’t be revealed with a physical inspection?
+What about the Property You must look at the property you are considering investing in for any adverse conditions that might affect the property and that might not be of record or that can’t be revealed with a physical inspection.
 Ask the neighbors.
-Even though the broker will give you a statement of value, it’s always a good idea to always physically inspect the real estate you are about to lend money.
+Even though the broker will give you a statement of value, it’s always a good idea to physically inspect the real estate you are about to lend money.
 Check the property out yourself.
-Maybe you will see the 500,000KV power line in the backyard, the new high-speed rail line being installed, or the junkyard next door.
-If you are not comfortable with the property tell the broker, you will pass on this great opportunity but would like to see anymore in the future.
+Maybe you will see the 500,000KV power line in the backyard, the new high-speed rail line, or the junkyard next door.
+If you are not comfortable with the property, tell the broker that you will pass on this great opportunity but would like to see anymore in the future.

-Establish YOUR OWN opinion as to the value of the real estate collateral by using as many approaches to value as possible?
-Most agree that it’s better if you have more than one indication of a property's market value.
+Establish YOUR OWN opinion on the value of the real estate collateral by using as many approaches to value as possible.
+Most agree that having more than one indication of a property's market value is better.
 Here are some indications of value you can check on yourself.